License Suspension / Probation For Nurses ~ Texas Board of Nursing (BON)

 The board of nursing typically sets the length of probation for nurses at a minimum of two years.

 Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: enforced suspension, warnings, reprimands, remedial education, license limits, voluntary surrender, license revocation, license reinstatement, and denial of licensure.